 - CrimeCon takes place over three days and has programming from various media outlets, whereas IDCon is one day only and focuses only on programming from one network: Investigation Discovery.

 - CrimeCon takes place in a different city every year, while IDCon is in New York City.

 - The cost of CrimeCon is much higher per day and is a much larger event.
 CrimeCon’s 2018 admission prices range from $229-$1,199, not including the cost of on-site meals.
 IDCon has one admission price, which includes on-site lunch.
-IDCon’s admission price for 2018 was $50.
-IDCon has about 300 attendees.
+IDCon’s admission price for 2019 was $75.
+IDCon moved to a larger venue in 2019 and is expected to have about 600 attendees.
 CrimeCon has not yet released its attendance figures.